 (Meters are free evenings and Sundays)

 Instructions are available at each machine.
-Ask at the Circulation Desk if you have questions.
+Ask at the Information Desk if you have questions.

 On each floor in the library, located near the central staircase you will find general access computers that are intended for searching the library's online catalog.